 Sugar Pine Point State Park, also known as Ed Z'berg Sugar Pine Point SP, contains nearly 2 miles of lake frontage and dense forests of pine, fir, aspen and juniper.
 Another attraction is the Hellman-Ehrman Mansion, a summer home built in 1903 for prominent financier Isaias W. Hellman.
 The home is open by guided tour only from Memorial Day through Labor Day.
 A wheelchair-accessible ramp provides accessibility to the first floor.
 The park is located on the west shore of Lake Tahoe, 10 miles south of Tahoe City on Highway 89.
 Visitors should be aware of how high altitude may affect them.
 Phone (530) 525-7982 or (530) 525-3345 for more information.

 Picnic/Day-Use Area: Twenty lakefront picnic sites are available.
 These sites are accessible via a paved trail that has slopes less than 10% with level resting areas.
 Some people with mobility disabilities may need assistance to reach these sites.
 Accessible parking is nearby.

-The Lakefront Interpretive Trail is a 0.40 mile paved trail along the shore of Lake Tahoe.
-Accessible information signs are anticipated to be installed by the end of Summer 2014.
+The Lakefront Interpretive Trail aka Water Baby Trail is an ‘out-and-back’ accessible trail that is 0.40 miles each way along the shore of Lake Tahoe.
 The trail can be accessed from the western most parking lot where there are also accessible restrooms.
-Grades on portions of the paved trail do not exceed 10% and level resting areas are provided, however, some people with mobility impairments may require assistance.
+The surface is asphalt.
+The trail is generally flat at less than 5% slopes with intermittent sections between 5% to 8%.
 An accessible pier that juts out into Lake Tahoe is located at the northern end of this trail.

 The West Shore Bike Trail has 1.03 mile of accessible trail located north and south of the entrance road into the park, along highway 89.
 The trail is constructed of asphalt.
 Trail accessibility terminates approximately 0.25 mile north of the park entrance road and approximately 0.75 mile to the south of the park entrance road.